BluBloos/Space-Evaders/readme.md

 You can find a demo of the game at https://spacevaders.surge.sh

 **Disclaimer:** There are known bugs in the Web version of the game.
 Namely, you can "teleport" vertically through platforms, and the game begins with the user running out of oxygen.
-The web version of the game was prepared after the course, so these bugs come as a surpise.
+The web version of the game was prepared after the course, so these bugs come as a surprise.
 For the least buggy version of the game, build the macOS version.

 # Steps for Building